Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Constant dryness and inflammation roughen that surface.
 Micro-scratches appear, and the nerve endings underneath become hypersensitive.

-Vision starts to fluctuate, sharp one moment and cloudy the next, because the surface can no longer maintain a consistent layer of moisture.
+Vision starts to fluctuate, sharp one moment and cloudy the next.
+This is because the surface can no longer maintain a consistent layer of moisture.

 Step 6.
 Tear Film Instability